VillagerUnknown/BabelFish/README.md

 **Babel Fish**

-The Babel Fish can talk to players and, if consumed live, can provide translations for other species to the player.
+The Babel Fish can talk to players and, when consumed live, can provide translations for other species to the player.

 **Structure Hints**

 If a Babel Fish is providing translations to the player, certain mobs might provide hints to structure locations in the world.

+While more are planned in the future, this is currently only supported by:
+* Villagers

 ## Support

 * Get support and share feedback at https://discord.gg/PXjXh6M38H
 * Request features and report bugs at https://github.com/VillagerUnknown/BabelFish/issues
 * View the changelog at https://github.com/VillagerUnknown/BabelFish/blob/main/CHANGELOG.md

+**Known Issues**

+* Performance can be impacted by this mod as it frequently uses code similar to the `/locate` command for structure hints.